 An international travel course is an elective related to global business issues.
 An international trip will be a key component of the course.
-This trip satisfies the required international component of the MBA program and allows for deeper relationship building among classmates.
+This trip satisfies the required international component of the Part-Time MBA program and allows for deeper relationship building among classmates.

 These trips can be either three or six elective credits and include pre-trip and post-trip classroom meetings.

 Who can go on these trips?

 Current students in UConn’s masters business programs (MBA, MSBAPM, MSFRM, and MSHRM) may enroll in these international travel courses.
 Students from all campuses including Hartford, Stamford and Waterbury are eligible.

 Where do these trips go?

 In the past, international travel trips have brought our students to Argentina, Brazil, China, Czech Republic, Dubai, England, France, Germany, Hungary, Ireland, South Africa, Thailand, Vietnam, and Uruguay, among other locations.

 Trips in the future may include Australia, Israel, Japan, and other locations.
 Contact Marlys Rizzi at email@example.com for information on upcoming international trips.

 International trips for graduate business students are typically 7 to 14 days in length.